You can reach financial success but you need to manage your debt wisely.

 Mathematically, the avalanche way makes sense to rid yourself of high-cost debt.
 That debt grows faster and your total interest costs will likely be lower using the avalanche method.

 The snowball method is gentler.
 Here, you begin to pay down your debt, looking for the smallest amounts first, and tackling larger amounts afterward.
 This should motivate you to get into the habit of paying down debt and feeling accomplishments sooner.
 Here, you would pay the smaller amounts in the miscellaneous total before challenging yourself with the bigger amounts at higher rates.
 You will likely be paying more in total borrowing costs.

 Guru Dave Ramsey has been a proponent of the snowball method.
 Academic studies back this method.
 The anxiety of having a lot of bills can paralyze debtors from doing anything at all.
 Tackling bills one at a time can be an accomplishment and is motivating.

 One of the most recent studies out of the National University of Singapore by Dr. Ong Oryan suggested that “getting rid of debt clears up cognitive functions, lessens anxiety, and improves impulse control.”
 The study pointed out that debt impairs psychological functioning and decision-making.

 One way to look at debt reduction is to look at it as a trade-off in investments.
 When you pay off debt with higher interest rates of over 15%, it is like making a 15% return!
 That already feels like an easy choice.

 For those who are highly motivated, analytical, and ready to take on the task to lower their borrowing costs, the avalanche method is better.

 It is truly a personal choice.
 The best choice is to get started on addressing your debt so you can move on to better financial health.

-Ways to find cash to pay down debt:
+Ways to find the cash to pay down your debt:

 - Annual tax refunds